 Kinross Gold (NYSE:KGC) is a bit risky, but what cheap stock isn’t an aggressive investment?

-After struggling to find traction last fall, gold prices have been moving up in this risk-on environmen.
-We have seen the U.S. dollar weaken recently and a bit of fear creep in after Republican economic policies have run into a Wall and as geopolitical unrest has continued.
+After struggling to find traction last fall, gold prices have been moving sideways thanks to uncertainty in the markets about if stock market growth will continue.
 If we see a market correction or an increase in uncertainty across the summer, gold prices and KGC stock will benefit nicely.

-And unlike a junior miner without much room for error, Kinross is a $6 billion company with much better access to credit and capital so don’t worry about it imploding because of short-term volatility in gold prices.
+And unlike a junior miner without much room for error, Kinross is a $4-billion-plus company with much better access to credit and capital so don’t worry about it imploding because of short-term volatility in gold prices.

 Harmonic (NASDAQ:HLIT) is a video and audio systems company that helps digital media companies and traditional broadcast outlets process and produce their content.
 As podcasts and streaming video become the norm, HLIT services are increasingly in demand, particularly as the video and soundbites of an intensely partisan media environment are difficult to ignore.

-HLIT is scheduled to turn a profit of just 6-cents-per-share this year, but that’s much better than previous fiscal years in the red.
-And if predictions hold, Harmonic will post 32 cents in earnings-per-share next year, more than 5x growth!
+HLIT is scheduled to report break-even EPS this year, but that’s better than previous fiscal years in the red.
+And if predictions hold, Harmonic will post 17 cents in earnings-per-share next year.

 BlackRock Capital Investment (BKCC)

 The smaller and more focused BKCC is a business development company that provides loans to small- and mid-sized firms, and the regular payments on that debt can provide for a juicy revenue stream and fuel big dividends.
-Right now, the company pays more than 11% in annual yield.
+Right now, the company pays nearly 12% in annual yield.

 But a mammoth dividend yield and a great brand like Blackrock are reasons to give this cheap stock the benefit of the doubt.

-Furthermore, if you believe in an economic expansion, then more midsize companies will look to expand and tap into BlackRock Capital to fuel that growth.
+Furthermore, if you believe in a continued economic expansion, then more midsize companies will look to expand and tap into BlackRock Capital to fuel that growth.